AposLaz/Blog-microservices/README.md

     }
 ```
 ---
-**query-posts-service/**
+**Query Service**

-When we want to fetch a post with all of its comments we query for the post in **query-posts-service/** Service.
+When we want to fetch a post with all of its comments we query for the post with comments in **query-posts-service/** Service.

-This service accepts from Kafka topics (PostCreated, CommentCreated)
+This service accepts messages from Kafka topics (PostCreated, CommentCreated)

 Consumers of Apache Kafka receive all the messages from Topics PostCreated && CommentCreated.
 So, the table for its database looks like: